-Save triggers are called when users send changed specifications to the server, and are called after the specification has been parsed by the server, but before the changed specification is stored in the Perforce metadata.
+Use the form-save trigger type to create triggers that fire when users send changed forms to the server.
+Form-save triggers are called after the form has been parsed by the server, but before the changed form is stored in the Perforce metadata.

-Example: To prohibit certain users from modifying their client workspaces, add the users to a group called lockedws, and use the following save trigger.
+Example: To prohibit certain users from modifying their client workspaces, add the users to a group called lockedws, and use the following form-save trigger.

-This trigger denies attempts to change client specifications for users in the lockedws group, outputs an error message containing the user name, IP address of the user's workstation, and the name of the client workspace on which a modification was attempted, and notifies an administrator.
+This trigger denies attempts to change client workspace specifications for users in the lockedws group, outputs an error message containing the user name, IP address of the user's workstation, and the name of the workspace on which a modification was attempted, and notifies an administrator.